 These are instrumental and unmixed, ala the By the Way rough mixes bootleg.
 It's unclear if they were ever finished.

 Compared to its 2001 incarnation, the released version of 'Eskimo' has additional mixing and overdubbing work done to it; this work may have been done during the GH sessions.
 For example, the guitar, faux-harpsichord intro to 'Eskimo', which isn't present on the BTW rough mixes bootleg.
-This could well have been done in 2002, prior to the release of By the Way.
+This could also have been done in 2002, prior to the release of By the Way.

 In August and September 2003, when the band went back on tour in support of By The Way, they started to perform what's known as the 'Don't You Ever Leave' jam after Throw Away Your Television: new song written during the GH sessions, old song from BTW sessions, or just a jam from soundcheck?
 It would appear to be a fully-fledged song, as the band have played it in virtually the same way every time.

 It has been said that songs from the 2004 world tour, such as 'Leverage of Space', 'Rolling Sly Stone', 'Mini-Epic/Kill For Your Country' (supposedly recorded for a Rick Rubin curated anti-war collection that was never released / also appeared on early track-lists for the Live in Hyde Park release between The Zephyr Song and Californication) and even studio performances of 'Black Cross' and 'Brandy' were recorded, however this is just an educated guess.
 This article seems to back that up.

 Because those songs were debuted live in 2004, there's the chance that they were first written / rehearsed in 2004 (after the GH sessions), during the rehearsals or downtime for their tour that year.
 The Greatest Hits sessions were between two legs of the By the Way tour; if they were recorded during that break, why didn't they start playing them on those final three legs in 2003?